Soccer Patterns - Continued

 Begin the drill on the far corner of the top of the box.
 Right midfielder does a dribble exchange with the center midfielder, who takes the ball down the line and whips in a cross to the forward and right sided midfielder.

 Incorporate the wall pass and overlap into this pattern along with the dribble exchange.
 Vary the passes.
 Play the ball short so the player has to come back to the ball.
 Play the ball sharply so they have to play one touch.
-And then when playing the ball to the player for the cross, play the ball hard to their feet so they have to control the ball and also down the line so they have to run on to the ball.
+And then when playing the ball to the player for the cross, play the ball hard to their feet so they have to control the ball and also out in space and down the line so they have to run on to the ball - vary the pass in other words to their feet and down the line.
+Again, the idea is to do things just like they would be done in a game - at a realistic pace.

-Elements to focus on when running through patterns in training:
+Elements to focus on when running through patterns in soccer training:

 - Communicate.
 Say man on or turn, dictating how the pattern will evolve.
 If someone says ‘turn,’ then the ball or pattern will need to go forward.
 If someone says ‘man on,’ then the ball will come back again and maybe the ball will be switched to the other side of the field before the ball goes forward again.